Ethylene plant hormone signaling

 We are also interested in the evolutionary history of ethylene as a plant hormone.
 Using a combination of transcriptomics and functional studies in freshwater Charophycean green algae (the closest living relatives of land plants), we were able to show conservation of the ethylene signaling pathway for at least 450 million years.

 More recently, we have obtained evidence that the immediate precursor of ethylene, 1-aminocyclopropane-1-carboxylic acid (ACC), has signaling functions that are independent of its role in ethylene biosynthesis.
-We are interested in identifying ACC responses in various model plants and elucidating the ACC signaling pathway using approaches similar to those used above.
+We are interested in identifying ACC responses in various model plants and elucidating the ACC signaling mechanisms using a range of approaches.

 News (2022-2023)